TodePond/TodePondDotCom/wikiblogarden/tadi-web/cloud/readme.md

 ## Password

-The `password` is a setting that I have set on my rented server.
-It means that only I can use my rented cloud.
+The `password` is a secret that I've configured on my rented cloud.
+It means that other people can't use it - just me.

 I wouldn't actually pass it over as a string literal.
 That would mean that other people could view source and steal my password.
 Instead, there would be a password field in the user interface.
 To use the program, I would need to type in my password.